ankitects/anki-manual/src/preferences.md

 ## Basic

 **Language**
 Change your display language.
-You can help to iomprove translations [here](https://translating.ankiweb.net/)
+You can help to improve translations [here](https://translating.ankiweb.net/)

 **Theme**
 Dark (night) mode will make Anki's interface dark, and will cause cards to be shown as white text on a